Authentic Thai Chicken pumpkin curry with homemade yellow curry paste is easier than you think. Enjoy the aroma as you simmer. Lovely!

 - 5-15 dried red chilies

-- 3 " piece galangal or ginger peeled
+- 3 1-inch pieces galangal or ginger peeled

 - 1/4 cup cilantro stems and leaves include the roots if there is

-- 1-1/2 tablespoons shrimp paste or 1 tablespoon fish sauce
+- 1-1/2 tbsp shrimp paste or 1 tablespoon fish sauce

 - Prepare 3 pieces of foil to wrap shallots, garlic and ginger separately.
 Wrap them and seal the edges, and place them on a baking sheet.
 Roast them for 30 minutes.
 You will need to remove the ginger in 10 minutes after you put in.